MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/launch-feedback-hub-from-your-app.md

 To launch Feedback Hub from your app, use an API that is provided by the [Microsoft Store Services SDK](http://aka.ms/store-em-sdk).
 We recommend that you use this API to launch Feedback Hub from a UI element in your app that follows our design guidelines.

 > [!NOTE]
+> It is not possible to launch the Feedback Hub in this way on machines running 1809.
+Attempting to do so will cause the calling app to crash.
+There are currently no plans to fix it but [there is a workaround](https://stackoverflow.com/questions/53378611/storeservicesfeedbacklauncher-is-not-working/54299697#54299697).

+> [!NOTE]
 > Feedback Hub is available only on devices that run version 10.0.14271 or later of a Windows 10 OS that is based on the desktop and mobile [device families](https://msdn.microsoft.com/windows/uwp/get-started/universal-application-platform-guide#device-families).
 We recommend that you show a feedback control in your app only if the Feedback Hub is available on the user's device.
 The code in this topic demonstrates how to do this.

 ## How to launch Feedback Hub from your app